jkk111/CS4098/README.md

 3. Click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'View Events'.
 4. In the view events page, you can see all the events you have created.
 Click on the event name you wish to view and all the details of that event will appear.
 5. Click the "View Live Tracker" button.
 This will bring you to the donation tracker page.
-6. When someone makes a donation, the tracker will show the amount raised overall.
+6. When someone makes a donation, the tracker will refresh to show the amount.
+7. When someone donates, the tracker will refresh to show the amount.
+8. Throughout the event, the live tracker will reflect the current amount raised through donations and bids.
-7. To exit the live tracker, click on the menu button at the top of the page.
+9. To exit the live tracker, click on the menu button at the top of the page.
-8. At the end of the event, the live tracker will show the total amount raised on the night.
+10. At the end of the event, the live tracker will show the total amount that has been raised on the night.

 ### Feature 121 - I want to set up an auction
 Admin Access Only